killajoe/nccr/README.md

 # nccr
 NCurses Cash Register

-The best Cash Register Software in the entire world, nothiing less!
+The best Cash Register Software in the entire world, nothing less!

-Created once by Aljosha and Johannes
+Created once by Aljoscha and Johannes